Hedgerow Restoration

 It’s not only these habitats but the specialist skills and local knowledge that are at risk of disappearing.
 By 2024 there were only a handful of professional hedgelayers in all of Scotland.

-Unless there is intervention and urgent hedgerow management we could lose this resource and the skills and knowledge required for their maintenance.
+Unless there is intervention and urgent hedgerow rejuvenation and restoration we could lose this resource and the skills and knowledge required for their maintenance.

 Mission critical: Drylaw Hill Farm